Salted Maple Cold Foam

 There are three ways that you can make cold foam.

 #1.
-Shaking all of the ingredients in a jar with a tightly closed lid (recommended for this recipe).
+Shaking all of the ingredients in a jar with a tightly closed lid.

 #2.
 Use hand held frother (the easiest way and my favorite way).

 #3.
 Use an electric milk frother machine.
 These are fancy and usually have multiple settings for both cold and hot foam.
-The nice perk about these electric foam machines is that they make very thick foam without the addition of heavy whipping cream.
-I do recommend it if you’re into make drinks at home (yay homemade drinks!), or want to give it as a gift!
+The nice perk about these electric foam machines is that they make VERY thick cold foam.
+I do recommend an electric milk frother if you’re into make drinks at home (yay homemade drinks!), or it makes a great gift.

 Add the milk, maple syrup, and salt into a tall glass.
 Place the hand held frother so that it basically touches the bottom of the glass.
 Mix for 30 seconds until foamy.